coderCleric/Poltergeist/poltergeist_release/README.md

 - **Airhorn/Clownhorn**: Can be honked on the ground.
 - **Boombox**: Can be turned on and off on the ground.

-# Config Option
+# Config Options
-- **RunBarebones**: If true, the mod will not actually perform most of its functionality, preserving the vanilla spectate.
-Good for people who want to play with others who have poltergeist installed, but don't want the freecam themselves.
-(Note: This option will most likely go away once I figure out how to let you swap between spectate modes.)
+- **DefaultToVanilla**: If true, dying will start you in the vanilla spectate mode.
 - **GhostLightIntensity**: Modifies the intensity of the light available to ghosts.
-WARNING; this game has a lot of fog, so really higher light intensities may actually *decrease* visibility.)
+(WARNING; this game has a lot of fog, so really higher light intensities may actually *decrease* visibility.)

 # Installing
 Just the same as any of the other BepInEx-based mod, put the folder for the mod in BepInEx/plugins and it should work.
 This mod is not quite client-side, so certain bugs may occur if you play with it when other players don't have it installed.